-I’m gonna give it to you straight: no. As a regular, ol’ person, you cannot send alcohol to someone else in the mail.
+I’m gonna give it to you straight: no. As a regular, ol’ person, you cannot send alcohol (that includes beer, wine, and spirits) to someone else in the mail.
 It’s considered a restricted substance, which means that there are safe, legal ways to do it; however, because you’re an individual and not a licensed company, you can’t do that.
 Not only do state and national laws prevent it, USPS, UPS, and FedEx all prohibit people from shipping alcohol.
 Case closed.

 But I’m older than 21!

 Your age (and the age of the recipient) doesn’t matter when it comes to shipping booze.
 You can be super old, super young, or somewhere in between.
 When it comes to the mail and alcohol, it doesn’t matter about your age: it matters if you’re a licensed shipper.
 (And chances are, you’re not…unless you own a winery, brewery, distillery, or distribution center and are actively already shipping alcohol.)